Sauces

 6

-Arrange the cubes of fried tofu and salad on serving plates and drizzle each with the sauce.
-Sprinkle each serving with roasted nuts and enjoy!
+Arrange the fried tofu cubes and salad on serving plates.
+Drizzle each plate with the tamarind sauce, sprinkle roasted nuts on top, and serve immediately.

 Nutrition